-Syntax See Syntax for type attributes used on functions, page 336.
-Description This keyword allows functions to relax the rules for preserving registers.
+This keyword allows functions to relax the rules for preserving registers.
 Typically, the keyword is used on the start function for a task in an RTOS.

-Because a function declaredtask can corrupt registers that are needed by the calling function, you should only usetask on functions that do not return or call such a function from assembler code.
-The function main can be declaredtask, unless it is explicitly called from the application.
-In real-time applications with more than one task, the root function of each task can be declaredtask.
-Example task void my_handler(void);
+Because a function declared task can corrupt registers that are needed by the calling function, you should only use task on functions that do not return or call such a function from assembler code.

-\\\thumb
+The function main can be declared task, unless it is explicitly called from the application.
+In real-time applications with more than one task, the root function of each task can be declared task.

+task void my_handler(void);

+thumb

-Syntax See Syntax for type attributes used on functions, page 336.
-Description Thethumb keyword makes a function execute in Thumb mode.
-Unless the function is also declaredinterwork, the function declaredthumb can only be called from functions that also execute in Thumb mode.
-A function declaredthumb cannot be declaredarm.
+The thumb keyword makes a function execute in Thumb mode.
+Unless the function is also declared interwork, the function declared thumb can only be called from functions that also execute in Thumb mode.

+A function declared thumb cannot be declared arm.

 Note: Non-interwork Thumb functions cannot be called from ARM mode.

-Example thumb int func2(void); See also interwork, page 340.
+thumb int func2(void);

-\\weak
+interwork, page 338.

+weak

-Syntax See Syntax for object attributes, page 337.
-Description Using theweak object attribute on an external declaration of a symbol makes all references to that symbol in the module weak.
-Using theweak object attribute on a public definition of a symbol makes that definition a weak definition.
+Using the weak object attribute on an external declaration of a symbol makes all references to that symbol in the module weak.

+Using the weak object attribute on a public definition of a symbol makes that definition a weak definition.

 The linker will not include a module from a library solely to satisfy weak references to a symbol, nor will the lack of a definition for a weak reference result in an error.
 If no definition is included, the address of the object will be zero.

 When linking, a symbol can have any number of weak definitions, and at most one non-weak definition.
 If the symbol is needed, and there is a non-weak definition, this definition will be used.
-If there is no non-weak definition, one of the weak definitions will be used.
-Example externweak int foo; / A weak reference. / weak void bar(void) / A weak definition. / { / Increment foo if it was included. / if (&amp;foo != 0) ++foo; }
+If there is no non-weak definition, one of the weak definitions will be used

+'''

+extern weak int foo; / A weak reference. /

+weak void bar(void) / A weak definition. /

+{

+/ Increment foo if it was included. /

+if (&foo != 0)

+++foo;

+}

+'''